Physical Therapy (DPT) Faculty and Staff

 Joined Chatham : 1994

 Academic Areas of Interest

 Orthopedic physical therapy, Women's health physical therapy, Osteoporosis and bone health

 Personal Areas of Interest

 Fitness, Travel, Spending time with my family, Craft beers, Pittsburgh Pirates Baseball

 Dr Downey has been a licensed physical therapist for over 30 years specializing in orthopedics and women's health.
-She has been on faculty at Chatham since 1994 and physical therapy program director from 2005-2014.
+She has been on faculty at Chatham since 1994 and was the physical therapy program director from 2005-2014.
 She became the inaugural Dean for the School of Health Sciences in 2014.
 She has an advanced masters degree in orthopedic physical therapy and was a certified orthopedic clinical specialist for 20 years.
 She also has a PhD in physical anthropology with an emphasis in functional anatomy and morphology.

 - Transitional DPT, Chatham University, 2008

 - PhD, University of Pittsburgh, 2004: Physical Anthropology;

 - MS, University of Pittsburgh 1988: Advanced Orthopedic Physical Therapy;